nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Displays a list of tasks allocated to the specified members.

 Format: `view NAME`
-- NAME refers to the name of the team member when it was first input during project creation.
+- NAME refers to the projectName of the team member when it was first input during project creation.

 Example: `view Niaaz` Displays a list of tasks allocated to Niaaz.